-The Project is a Coastal Planned Development Permit for the demolition of a single story 896 square foot (sq. ft.) beachfront single family dwelling with a 324 sq. ft. attached garage and the construction of a three story 4,360 sq. ft. single family dwelling with an attached 498 square foot garage.
-The proposed project also includes a 134 sq. ft. second floor deck and a 134 sq. ft. third floor deck.
+The Project is a Coastal Planned Development (PD) Permit which authorizes the demolition of an existing two-story single-family dwelling 2,065 square foot single family dwelling with a 451 square foot attached garage and the construction of a new three-story 2,886 square foot single-family dwelling (SFD) and a 695 square foot attached garage.
+The Project includes a 224 square foot second floor balcony and a 310 square foot roof deck.
 The single-family dwelling will have a height of 28 feet, as measured from the from the flood control datum established by the Public Works Agency.
-Site improvements also include the installation of 225 sq. ft. of new irrigated landscaping and hardscape improvements.

 Access to the project site is provided by a new private driveway which connects to Ocean Drive.
-Water and sewer services will be provided by the Channel Islands Beach Community Services District (Exhibit 3).
+Water and wastewater services will be provided by the Channel Islands Beach Community Services District.

-The grading, development, use, and maintenance of the property, the size, shape, arrangement, and location of structures, parking areas, and the protection and preservation of resources shall conform to the project description above and all approved County land use hearing exhibits in support of the Project and conditions of approval below.
+The grading, development, use, and maintenance of the property, the size, shape, arrangement, and location of structures, parking areas and landscape areas conform to the project description above and all approved County land use hearing exhibits in support of the Project and conditions of approval below.